tuan3w/obsidian-template/README.md

 7. Hot keys

  I use a number of hot keys to make quick actions.
 You can see them in `Hotkeys` section in the setting.

+ ### Automatic gather our ideas
+ I use DataView plugin to create automatic list.
+For example, you can use Dataview to gather all your ideas in one place.
+See [example](20210903091505 - My thoughts (resource).md).
+ However, the downside of this approach is that the all the links won't be displayed in graph view.
+So you might consider manual linking if you need that.
 ### Stats tracking (optional)
  I also provide some [script](./update_stats.py) to update your reading stats (how many notes you have taken over time).
 Everytime you want to update git, just run command:
  ```bash